M3n4p/GraphTest/README.md

 # GraphTest
- Testing graphing functions with cubes.
+ Testing graphing functions with cubes and learning compute shaders.
  After a tutorial by CatLikeCoding (catlikecoding.com)